Eligibility for Membership & How to Join

 How to Join

-Please complete the Online Membership Application Form.
-Under the Distance Marketing Directive you have the right to cancel your account within 14 days.
-In line with the necessary identify checks required by law we will undertake identification verification as part of your application.
-If we are unable to do this electronically we will ask you for alternative identification.
+Complete our Online Membership Application Form, in which you have the right to cancel your account within 14 days under the Distance Marketing Directive.
+We will undertake necessary identification checks to verify your application, as part of the law.
+If you are unable to do this electronically, you can provide alternative identification.
 There is no charge for this service.

-You can download the Membership Application Form, enclose your relevant identification documents (see below) and post to the credit union office.
+Download the Membership Application Form, enclose your relevant identification documents (see below) and post to the credit union office.
 If you prefer not to supply your original identification documents, you can elect to have your details verified by electronic means.
-Please indicate this on the form – There is no charge for this service.
+Please indicate this on the form.
+There is no charge for this service.